alikapllan/Ticket-Management-System-openui5-typescript/README.md

-# Ticket Management System - openUI5
+# Ticket Management System - OpenUI5

--> This is my master project and on the other hand aimed to enhance my UI5 skills which I have been learning since end of september 2024.
+-> This is my master's project, which also served as a way to enhance my UI5 skills which I have been learning since late September 2024.

 **Frontend:** OpenUI5
 **Backend:** Node.js, Express
-**DB:** PostreSQL
+**Database:** PostreSQL

 ## Small Overview of Rules
 - User can create & delete Customers, Team Members.